-We introduce and quantify a new channel through which the housing market affects aggregate spending: the home purchase channel.
-Using an event study design with data from the Consumer Expenditures Survey, we show that households spend on average $3,700 more leading up to and in the first year following a home purchase.
-This spending is concentrated in home-related durables, home maintenance, and home improvement, which are complementary to the purchase of the new house.
+We introduce and quantify a new channel through which the housing market affects household spending: the home purchase channel.
+Households spend on average $8,000 more on home-related durables and home improvements in the two years following a home purchase.
 Expenditures on nondurables and durables unrelated to the home remain unchanged or decrease modestly.
-We estimate that the home purchase channel played a substantial role in the Great Recession, explaining a third of the decline in home-related durables spending and a fifth of the decline in home maintenance and investment from 2005 to 2010, together totaling $14.3 billion annually.
+The home purchase channel played a substantial role in the Great Recession, accounting for one-third of the decline in spending on home-related durables and home improvements from 2005 to 2010.

 Benmelech, Efraim, Adam Guren, and Brian T. Melzer, Making the House a Home: The Effect of Home Purchases on Consumption, NBER Working Paper No. 23570, July 2017.
 Revise and Resubmit at Review of Financial Studies.